KyNguyen/home-assignment/README.md

 - Run 1/list Scenario: input value in "tags = {},".
   - 1 Scenario: tags = {"@DPassedCase"} and right click TestRunner class to run.
   - list Scenario: tags = {"@PassedCase,@FailedCase"} and right-click TestRunner class to run.
-- Run by command line: mvn verify
+- Run by command line to support integrate with CI/CD system like Jenkins
+  - Run 1 scenario: mvn test -Dcucumber.options="--tags '@Test_01_Passed'"
+  - RUn 2 scenario: mvn test -Dcucumber.options="--tags '@Test_01_Passed and @Test_02_Failed'"

 ### How to read the Test report
 - The report will be generated in "target/cucumber-report" folder.